 Jingu Gaien Ginkgo Avenue was beautiful even taped

-This year, I got there quite early, about 8:30 am.
-I was hoping to have arrived earlier, but I couldn’t get out of bed after working so much recently.
+This year, I got there quite early, about 8:30 AM.
+I hoped to arrive earlier but couldn’t get out of bed after so much work recently.
 Still, I was there before the avenue was overflowing with people.

 Well, I was happy until I got to see the ginkgo trees.
 They were a little past their best because it was late in the season.
 That was okay.
 I couldn’t get there the previous week due to work.
 Quality-wise, they got a solid score.
 So, what was the problem?